 2. Take Great Pictures

 Take your pictures on an overcast day if possible for the best lighting, preferably with an actual camera versus a cell phone.
-Include pics of all sides of the outside of the vehicle, and several interior shots.
+Include pics of all sides of the outside of the vehicle and several interior shots.
 Be sure to include a picture of the odometer so that you can prove you are being honest about the mileage.
 Make sure your pictures show any bonus features too, such as a DVD player or navigation system.
 Show pictures of the tires and take an under-the-hood shot.
-The more thorough you are with your pictures, and the more care you take to post quality pictures, the better luck you’ll have selling.
+The more thorough you are with your pictures, and the more care you take to post quality pictures, the better luck you’ll have selling the car.

 3. Be Thorough and Honest in Your Listing